 On the positive side, you can also keep debt to a minimum by making additional repayments when sales are higher than expected.
 You could end up paying off your loan early, saving on interest and increasing your working capital.

 Check your credit

-Even though you’ve already obtained a loan for your semi truck, continue building your business credit in case you need a future loan.
+Even though you’ve already obtained semi-truck financing, continue building your business credit in case you need a future loan.
 Business credit is separate from your personal credit, though you build the score in similar ways.
-You can request credit reports from Dun & Bradstreet, Equifax and Experian, though expect to pay a fee unlike with personal credit reports.
+You can request credit reports from Dun & Bradstreet, Equifax and Experian, though expect to pay a fee, unlike with personal credit reports.